tanmatt/QuoteOfTheDay/README.md

 - Mon Oct 21 07:00:06 2024 | Success is the child of audacity. - Benjamin Disraeli
 - Tue Oct 22 07:00:07 2024 | A girl should be two things: classy and fabulous. - Coco Chanel
 - Wed Oct 23 07:00:06 2024 | Darkness cannot drive out darkness only light can do that.
 Hate cannot drive out hate only love can do that. - Martin Luther King, Jr.
+- Thu Oct 24 07:00:07 2024 | Be kind whenever possible.
+It is always possible. - Nag R1